Texas Tech Red Raiders: Men's basketball

 succeeded by his son Pat Knight.
-After Pat Knight's termination, Billy Gillispie was named head coach on March 20, 2011 and subsequently resigned for health reasons after one season following while also being amidst allegations of mistreating players.
+After Pat Knight's termination, Billy Gillispie was named head coach on March 20, 2011, and subsequently resigned for health reasons after one season following while also being amidst allegations of mistreating players.
 Chris Walker took over on an interim basis for the 2012 season and led the red raiders to an 11–20 record.

 In March 2013, Tubby Smith was named the new men's basketball coach and led the team to its first upset over a top 25 opponent since 2009.
 Texas Tech students broke both school and Big 12 Conference records for student attendance at the United Spirit Arena during a February 25, 2014 loss to Kansas State.
 The record of 6,086 students fell less than 2,000 short of the national record.
 The Red Raiders hired former Arkansas-Little Rock coach Chris Beard on April 15, 2016.
 Beard led the Red Raiders to almost immediate success, leading them to their first ever Elite Eight in 2018, and leading them to their first ever Final Four in 2019, along with a national championship berth.
 Beard won AP Coach of the Year in 2019.

 Softball

 The Red Raiders softball program began in 1981 but the program was dropped after only five seasons.
 When Texas Tech joined the Big 12 Conference as a charter member, the program was resurrected in time for the inaugural 1996 season.
 Shanon Hays, the first Lubbock Christian University head softball coach, turned the Red Raider softball team around from a 15–42 season under interim head coach Amy Suiter to 80–34 in just his first two seasons.
 Hays led the Red Raiders to three NCAA Regional appearances during his five seasons at the helm.
 Adrian Gregory was named the seventh head coach in Texas Tech history in June 2014.
-In 2019, the Red Raiders made its first NCAA Tournament appearance since 2012.
+In 2019, the Red Raiders made their first NCAA Tournament appearance since 2012.

+In the 2020s, with the legalization of direct payments to student athletes, Texas Tech softball emerged as a national power.
+Most notably, Tech's NIL collective, the Matador Club, spent slightly over $1 million to lure superstar pitcher NiJaree Canady from Stanford after the 2024 season.
+After Tech made the championship series of the 2025 Women's College World Series, losing to Texas, Canady signed a second million-dollar deal with the Matador Club to stay at Tech for 2026.
+The Red Raiders again reached the WCWS championship series, again losing to Texas.